😊 Happy Emoticons

 What is the difference between :) and =)?

-Both mean the same thing — a happy smile.
-The difference is purely stylistic. :) uses a colon for eyes while =) uses an equals sign, giving a slightly different visual feel.
-Both are universally understood.
+Both commonly suggest a happy smile. :) uses a colon for eyes while =) uses an equals sign, giving a slightly different visual feel.
+Interpretation still depends on context and community.